Great Lakes Pollution – Saginaw Bay Muck is Poop

 Evidence of Great Lakes Pollution Seen from Space

 The algae and muck have gotten so bad in recent years it now compares with the situation Lake Erie faced in the 1960s.
-NASA released pictures shot from the space station that showed the full algae bloom in 2011.
+Focus on Great Lakes pollution is now such a concern that NASA released pictures shot from the space station that showed the full algae bloom in 2011.

 Research on Great Lakes Pollution